ambeckley/Power-Metrics-Menu-Bar-macOS/README.md

 # Power-Metrics-Menu-Bar-macOS
-Basic Display for powermetrics command on macOS
+Basic Menu Bar Display for powermetrics command on macOS